IT and Technology Policies for Working from Home

 One item you’ll want to be sure and address right away are your security policies.

 Working remote can have many benefits, but sometimes employees and staff will forget the importance of advanced security threats while working from home.
-This should be near the top of your discussions when crafting your remote work policies, especially during the COVID-19 crisis.
-During normal times an email from a senior manager asking you to transfer money would raise a red flags and it would only take a few minutes to call IT or physically interact with your technology resource to confirm this request, face to face.
+This should be near the top of your discussions when crafting your remote work policies, especially during the pandemic.
+During normal times an email from a senior manager asking you to transfer money would raise a red flags and it would only take a few minutes to call IT services or physically interact with your technology resource to confirm this request, face to face.

 But while working remote, an email may not look too strange to you or your employees because of the strange times we’re living in.
 Don’t be afraid to offer additional training to all your teams over Microsoft Teams so you avoid these inevitable attempts.
-Just because Coronavirus is impacting us doesn’t mean that cyber-crime will stop.
+Just because the pandemic is impacting us doesn’t mean that cyber-crime will stop.
 Be sure to avoid this by having a security policy in place.

 Other things you’ll need to consider is hardware.